 - Excess heat that consumes fluids such as when there is a fever

-- Excessive cold that slows intestinal function and causes congestion, such as with inappropriate diet
+- An excessive cold that slows intestinal function and causes congestion, such as with inappropriate diet

 - Deficiency of fluids that provide the moisture intestines rely on, such as with age or medications